Some links on this page are affiliate links. See full disclosure in the page footer.

 Resilience is about recovering from setbacks without losing direction.
 It’s what turns failure into feedback and persistence into reinvention.
 Entrepreneurs with this trait reframe losses as input, not identity, and come back stronger because they’ve done it the hard way before.

-Example: Howard Schultz was rejected hundreds of times before investors believed in his vision for Starbucks.
-His belief in the idea and refusal to give up helped turn a local coffee chain into a global lifestyle brand.
+Example: Howard Schultz faced repeated investor rejection before enough people bought into his vision for Starbucks.
+His persistence helped turn a small coffee business into a global brand.

 3. Decisiveness